St. Paul, Kansas

 St. Paul or Saint Paul is a city in Neosho County, Kansas, United States.
-As of the 2020 census, the population of the city was 614.
+The population of the city was 614 as of the 2020 census.

 History

 Father John Schoenmakers, S.J. founded Osage Mission on April 28, 1847.
 Called the "Apostle to the Osage" and the "Father of civilization in Southeast Kansas," he served for 36 years as spiritual director, doctor, steward, lawyer, judge, catechist and preacher to the Osage.
-He served as an officially appointed U.S. postmaster of Osage Mission from 1851 to 1864.
-With the relocation of the Osage he ministered to the needs of the newly arrived settlers.
+He served as an officially-appointed U.S. postmaster of Osage Mission from 1851 to 1864.
+With the relocation of the Osage, he ministered to the needs of the newly-arrived white settlers.
 He built the present St. Francis Church stone structure.
-Father Schoenmakers is buried in St. Francis Cemetery one quarter mile east of the Church.
+Father Schoenmakers is buried in St. Francis Cemetery one-quarter mile east of the church.

 The other leading man in the Osage Mission was Kentucky-born John Allan Mathews.
-He was married to Mary Williams and after her death to her sister Sarah Williams.
+He was married to Mary Williams and, after her death, to her sister, Sarah Williams.
 The Williams sisters were the daughters of William S. Williams and his Osage wife, A-Ci'n-Ga.
 They first met Mathews while attending school in Kentucky after their mother died.
-Mathews was a slaveholder and souther-sympathizer.
-He married Mary in Jackson County, Missouri in 1835 and was appointed blacksmith for the Senaca in 1837 and for the Osage in 1839.
-In about 1861 he gathered a group of Osage who tried to force Schoenmakers to flee the area because they disagreed with Schoenmakers' abolitionist ideas.
-Matthews was killed by the 6th Kansas Cavalry under Gen. James G. Blunt in fighting at Chetopa, Kansas on Sep.
-18, 1861.
+Mathews was a slaveholder and southern sympathizer.
+He married Mary in Jackson County, Missouri in 1835 and was appointed blacksmith for the Seneca in 1837 and for the Osage in 1839.
+In about 1861, he gathered a group of Osage who tried to force Schoenmakers to flee the area because they disagreed with his abolitionist ideas.
+Matthews was killed by the 6th Kansas Cavalry under Gen. James G. Blunt in a skirmish at Chetopa, Kansas on September 18, 1861.

-During the Civil War both Union and Confederate troops took an interest in Osage Mission.
-From about December 1862 to June 1865 Union soldiers intermittently were stationed at or near the Mission.
-At least a couple times Confederate supporters entered Osage Mission or were in the immediate vicinity.
-For more see Osage Mission's post.
+During the Civil War, both Union and Confederate troops took an interest in Osage Mission.
+From about December 1862 to June 1865 Union soldiers were intermittently stationed at or near the mission.
+At least a couple times, Confederate supporters entered Osage Mission or were in the immediate vicinity.
+For more information see Osage Mission's post.